 Help Celebrate National School Breakfast Week

-You can help celebrate National School Breakfast Week by talking to your kids about the importance of a healthy breakfast and providing them access to breakfast at home or through the School Breakfast Program (a low cost or free program).
+You can help celebrate National School Breakfast Week by talking to your kids about the importance of a healthy breakfast.
+Make sure to provide kids with access to breakfast at home or through the School Breakfast Program (a low cost or free program).
 On the TrayTalk.org blog, you can find out more about daily activities, new healthy menu items and fun breakfast programs being implemented in schools.
 TalkTray is a great resource for parents and guardians, featuring stories and interviews from school cafeterias and nutrition experts.
 Also, to get parents in on the fun, the School Nutrition Association will host a National School Breakfast Week giveaway on Facebook.com/TrayTalk

-National School Breakfast Week was launched in 1989 to raise awareness of the School Breakfast Program and to promote the links between eating a nutritious breakfast, academic achievement and healthy lifestyles.
+National School Breakfast Week was launched in 1989 to raise awareness of the School Breakfast Program.
+It exists to help promote the links between eating a nutritious breakfast, academic achievement and healthy lifestyles.
 The “Take the School Breakfast Challenge” is made possible by the nonprofit School Nutrition Association, Kellogg’s and Potatoes USA.
 I am thankful that the School Breakfast Program helps put food into hungry children’s bellies!

-Easy Origami Kids Will Love – Make Origami Fruit!
+Easy Origami Fruit Kids Will Love – Make Origami Fruit!

 You can also celebrate National School Breakfast Week with a fun some fun,easy origami kids will love.
-Make some adorable fruit origami with your kids and talk them about how the food we eat helps strengthen our bodies.
+Make some adorable origami fruit with your kids.
+It is a great time to talk them about how the food we eat helps strengthen our bodies.
 Kids and adults can participate in this fun activity together.
-Click the following links to download easy origami instruction sheets from schoolnutrition.org for each piece of fruit: pineapple, apple, watermelon.
+Click the following links to download easy origami fruit instruction sheets from schoolnutrition.org for each piece of fruit: pineapple, apple, watermelon.

 Pineapples are great for your digestion and a great source of Vitamin C.